The Full Moon In Virgo Is Here — It's Time To Put Yourself First

 The full moon in Virgo is the last full moon of winter, and of this astrological season.
-It will rise on February 24 at 7:30 a.m.
-EST. The astrological new year — and spring — starts when Aries Season begins at 11:06 p.m.
-EST, on March 19.
+It will rise on February 24.
+The astrological new year — and spring — starts when Aries Season begins on March 19.

 Full moons mark the end of the lunar cycle, which is the time when we are releasing, healing, rejuvenating, and relinquishing.
 It’s a moment when the moon is brightly lit, and we’re able to see things more intimately and closely because the moon is shining brightly upon earth.
 Since the moon controls the ocean’s tides, and human beings are made of up to 60% water, it immensely affects us Earthlings.
 This means that we feel our emotions more intensely, and we also have heightened intuition during a full moon.